bilalcaliskan/k8s-http-multiplexer/README.md

 ```

 ## Configuration
-K8s-http-multiplexer can be customized with several command line arguments at the app level, and a configmap at the business level.
+**k8s-http-multiplexer** can be customized with several command line arguments at the app level, and a configmap at the business level.
 Here is the list of arguments you can pass:
 ```
---kubeConfigPath        Kube config file path to access cluster.
+--kubeConfigPath    string      Kube config file path to access cluster.
 Required while running out of Kubernetes cluster.
---configFilePath        Path of the config file of k8s-http-multiplexer to read, defaults to /opt/config/config.yaml --inCluster             Boolean variable if k8s-http-multiplexer is running inside k8s cluster or not, required for
+--configFilePath    string      Path of the config file of k8s-http-multiplexer to read, defaults to /opt/config/config.yaml --inCluster         bool        Boolean variable if k8s-http-multiplexer is running inside k8s cluster or not, required for
                                 debugging purpose.
 Defaults to true.
 ```

 You can inspect [sample config file](config/sample.yaml) and [sample configmap object](deployment/configmap.yaml).